magarveylab/ibis-publication/README.md

 1. [predacons](https://github.com/magarveylab/ibis-transformer-training.git) enables Transformer-based training.
 2. [omnicons](https://github.com/magarveylab/ibis-transformer-training.git) supports Graphormer-based training.

+#### Installation Notes

+Please be aware that the Conda environment provided with this installation contains core dependencies for PyTorch (including lightning, geometric, etc.), ONNX, and torchscript compatible with CUDA 11.1.
+If you plan on using GPU-accelerated inference or performing training, please be aware that different CUDA versions may require you to modify the provided conda environment to be compatible with your hardware.
+Should you experience any issues using these dependencies, please ensure that the package versions are compatible with your hardware.

 ## Qdrant Setup
 IBIS inference piplelines utilize [Qdrant](https://qdrant.tech/) embedding databases for approximate nearest neighbor (ANN) lookups.
 Since system configurations may vary, we recommend setting up Qdrant locally using a Docker container, following the [official documentation](https://qdrant.tech/documentation/quickstart/).